 Transition from Service Provider to Trusted Business Advisor

 MSPs and VARs who build their clients’ trust are much more likely to create sticky relationships.
 But building trust takes time.
 HaaS contracts give you months or years to demonstrate your value as a service provider.
 Your responsiveness to your clients’ concerns, your knowledge and skill, and your expertise and problem-solving abilities can convince your clients you are a valuable resource worth keeping.
-Clients without an in-house IT staff may even begin to consider you a remote part of their team.
+Clients without an in-house IT staff may even consider you a remote part of their team.

 HaaS may also demonstrate to your clients that you have their best interests in mind.
-Purchasing a new IT system outright carries significant risk due to the speed of technological advancements.
+For example, purchasing a new IT system outright carries significant risk due to the speed of technological advancements.
 Unless a system delivers rapid ROI, a tech system purchased via CAPEX could be obsolete before the company sees a return.
 HaaS reduces that risk and allows you to provide your clients with the up-to-date technology they need to be most competitive.